 - a.
-Has the institution established an Internal Quality Assurance Cell (IQAC)? .6 If 'yes', what is the institutional policy with regard to quality assurance and how has it contributed in institutionalizing the quality assurance processes? - Yes, b.
-How many decisions of the IQAC have been approved by the management / authorities for implementation and how many of them were actually implemented?
+Has the institution established an Internal Quality Assurance Cell (IQAC)? .6 If 'yes', what is the institutional policy with regard to quality assurance and how has it contributed in institutionalizing the quality assurance processes? - Yes,

 The College has established an Internal Quality Assurance Cell (IQAC) on 3 September, 2003.
 The College IQAC has played an instrumental role in designing, framing and implementing the policies of the college.